Director, Choreographer, Musical Theatre Acting, Dance

 Ms. Larsen has been teaching voice since 2007 and is a member of the National Association of Teachers of Singing.
 Her teaching uses concepts from the Alexander Technique, solfege /sight-reading exercises to increase musicianship, and emphasizes healthy vocal production.
 She accepts students ages seven and up.

 Claire has been in theatre since birth, making her debut in the ballet the Nutcracker with the Columbia County Ballet, carried onstage by “grandmother”.
-Since then, she has been seen onstage with MTW in Hello My Baby, JOJO in Seussical, Alice in Wonderland and many more.
-One of her favorite roles to date is Peter Pan, 2016, with GRAYT productions, flying around the Imperial Theatre.
-She has also worked with the Augusta Jr Players.
+Since then, she has been seen onstage in many MTW productions including: Ladybug in James and the Giant Peach, Baker’s Wife in Into the Woods, JOJO in Seussical, and many more.
+Favorite roles also include Sophie, in Mama Mia with the Augusta Players and Peter Pan, with GRAYT productions.
+Audiences have seen her onstage with the Augusta Jr Players productions as well.

 George Kasarjian, tenor, voice/sight-singing teacher.
 Originally from Berkeley, California, Mr. Kasarjian has enjoyed a long and varied musical career that has taken him to such venues as Carnegie Hall, Avery Fisher Hall and the Kennedy Center.
 Mr. Kasarjian has performed in Italy, Germany and Hungary, as well as all over the United States.
 Some of his favorite opera roles include Nemorino (L’Elisir d’amore), Frederic (The Pirates of Penzance), Don Jose (Carmen) and Manrico (Il Trovatore).